arjnbli/wordle-solver/README.md

 (These words extracted from the source of the wordle website itself)

 ## Performance
-Currently initial guesses generated are randomly chosen from the list of all words of length=target_word such that they have unique characters (in order maximize information obtained from the subsequent hint).
+Currently, initial guesses generated are randomly chosen from the list of all words of length=target_word such that they have unique characters (in order maximize information obtained from the subsequent hint).
 Guesses that are generated subsequently are randomly chosen from a subset of the total words.
 This subset is obtained by eliminating words based on the hint - words that have characters confirmed not to be in the target by the hint and words that don't have all the characters known to be in the target word.
 The performance metrics obtained by averaging the results over 10 passes through the words in the wordle-answers list